Get in Touch with NAME

 - Disabled adult children of the principal applicant or spouse.

-Can applications be rejected under the Malta Permanent Residence Programme regulations?
+Can applications be rejected under the Malta Golden Visa Programme regulations?

-Applications to the Malta Permanent Residence Programme regulations undergo a stringent 4-Tier Due Diligence and background check.
+Applications to the Malta Golden Visa Programme regulations - now the Malta Permanent Residence Program - undergo a stringent 4-Tier Due Diligence and background check.

 Applicants who do not meet the minimum qualifying criteria won't be approved, with causes for rejection being as follows: